DaveMielke/NBP/b2g/doc/UserInterface/Overview/dialogs.rst

 Action Chooser
 ~~~~~~~~~~~~~~

-An action chooser is a special kind of popup (see `Popups`_)
+An action chooser is a special kind of pop-up (see `Pop-ups`_)
-that presents you with a list of actins
+that presents you with a list of actions
 and lets you choose which one to perform.
 For places where it's used, see: